 Fellowship terms are initially for three years.
 Fellowships may be renewed by the Executive Committee based on the member’s activity in the previous three years in contributing to the aims of the LCC Fellowship Program.

-Participants in the LCC Fellowship Program are expected to be active participants in debate and discourse on issues relating to deep and persistent disadvantage and committed to producing knowledge and practical solutions to address this issue in Australian and international contexts.
+Participants in the LCC Fellowship Program are expected to be active participants in debate and discourse on issues relating to deep and persistent disadvantage, and be committed to producing knowledge and practical solutions to address this issue in Australian and international contexts.
 This may involve:

 - contributing to the Life Course Centre Working Paper Series